Mangalam Veettil Manaseswari Gupta

 Mangalam Veettil Manaseswari Gupta is a 1995 Malayalam film starring Jayaram and Vani Viswanath.
 The film has a musical score by Johnson.

 Plot

-A grandfather tries to find a groom for his granddaughter Maya, who returns from Mumbai.
+A man tries to find a groom for his granddaughter Maya, who has returned from Mumbai.
 However, he does not know that she is already married to photographer Jayadevan.
-There is a parallel plot line in which a few underworld dons are trying to retrieve diamonds from Maya, which she possesses unknowingly.
+In a parallel plot line, a few underworld dons are trying to retrieve diamonds from Maya, which she possesses unknowingly.

 Soundtrack

 The film's soundtrack was composed by Johnson, with lyrics penned by Gireesh Puthenchery and P. K. Mishra.
 The album features three songs, performed by renowned playback singers Sujatha Mohan, P. Unnikrishnan, K. S. Chithra, and a chorus ensemble.